psteinroe/pg_parse/README.md

 Alternative Rust binding for libpg_query.
 It uses the actual Postgres server source to parse SQL queries and return the internal parse tree.

+> This is *not* a drop-in replacement for the official Rust binding.
+The generated iterators allows the user to implement a large part of the `ParseResult` API themselves easily.
+This library just exposes a minimal API meant to be extended on depending on the individual use case.

 ## Features
 - *AST*: Parses Postgres queries into an abstract syntax tree (AST)
 - *Multi-version*: Supports multiple Postgres versions at build time